Your Changing Body in the Eighth Month of Pregnancy

-- Stronger kicks.
-You may begin to feel fewer but stronger kicks.
-Studies show that women often feel half the number of kicks in the eighth month compared to the seventh.
-In the final month or two each kick may be a downright pain in the ribs, gut, bladder, groin, back, or wherever else your growing baby feels like stretching out.
+You may begin to feel fewer but stronger kicks during the eighth month of pregnancy.
+Studies show that women often feel half the number of kicks in the eighth month of pregnancy compared to the seventh.
+In the final month or two each kick may be a downright pain in the ribs, gut, bladder, groin, back or wherever else your growing baby feels like stretching out.
 And you begin to feel movement at both ends of baby – feet kicking up against your ribs, for example, while the head is pushing down on your pelvis.

-- A greater need to rest.
 Even when your body is not tired, your brain may tell you to take it easy.
 Having your mental signals anticipate your physical needs may take you by surprise.
 Your legs may not hurt, nor are you out of breath, yet something inside says, “Sit down.”
 Listen to your mind, even when your body says to keep going.

-- Frequent night waking.
-There are several reasons for night waking in the final months.
+There are several reasons for nightwaking in the eighth month of pregnancy.
 One is that your sleep cycles change, and you may experience more REM sleep – a sleep state in which you dream more and awaken more easily.
 Also, your enlarging uterus makes it difficult to sleep.
 It presses upward on your stomach, causing heartburn, and downward on your bladder, necessitating frequent nighttime trips to the bathroom.
 And babies in the womb seem to have their days and nights mixed up as daytime motion lulls baby to sleep.
-Then when you rest, baby awakens, stretches, and awakens you up by knocking on your insides.
+Then when you rest, baby awakens, stretches and awakens you up by knocking on your insides.
 Most mothers find sleeping on their side supported by pillows to be the most comfortable.
 If heartburn is a problem, try sleeping slightly upright on several pillows.